ThibautGery/docker-logging-example/article.md

 We have cover how to collect and structure logs from docker to push them in Elasticsearch.
 You can easily change the Elasticsearch plugin to the [Mongo](https://github.com/fluent/fluent-plugin-mongo) or
-[HDFS](https://github.com/fluent/fluent-plugin-webhdfs/) plugin and push the log to the database of your choice.
+[HDFS](https://github.com/fluent/fluent-plugin-webhdfs/) plugin and push logs to the database of your choice.
 You can also add an alerting system like [Zabbix](https://github.com/fujiwara/fluent-plugin-zabbix)

-You can now add multiple containers in the node and add nodes in your infrastructure. keep in mind that this article doesn't cover everything :
+You can add node to your infrastructure and add several containers in one node.
+Keep in mind that this article doesn't cover everything :

  * how to monitor the docker running fluentd ?
  * how to keep high availability in the monitoring system ?

 You can run everything in two commands with the [Ansible scripted repository](https://github.com/ThibautGery/docker-logging-example)